Building a Strong Foundation in Ethics

-The College’s program, led by Dean Beth Walker and Associate Dean Paul Mallette, engages students in developing ethical mindsets through classroom learning, builds a principle-based framework for decision making and helps students see the ways in which ethical decisions and responsible business are central to achieving the College’s core mission: Business for a Better World.
+The College’s program, led by Dean Beth Walker and Associate Dean Paul Mallette, engages students in developing ethical mindsets through classroom learning and co-curricular programming.
+It is focused on a principle-based framework for decision making that helps students see the ways in which ethical decisions and responsible business practices are central to achieving both organizational and professional success.

 About the Daniels Fund Ethics Initiative

 The Daniels Fund Board of Directors established the Initiative in 2009 to continue Bill Daniels’s legacy of compassionate and ethical business practices.
 The initiative’s primary objective is actively engaging students in principle-based education that creates a solid foundation in ethics they can draw from throughout their careers.
 The Initiative has eight core principles:

 Accountability: Accept responsibility for all decisions

 Transparency: Maintain open and truthful communications

 Fairness: Engage in fair competition and create equitable and just relationships